-Our Fast Track Microsoft Office SharePoint Server 2010 Administration training course has been designed to give Administrators everything they need to know to begin using SharePoint 2010 to build commercial SharePoint solutions from the ground up.
+Our Fast Track Microsoft Office SharePoint Server 2016 Administration training course has been designed to give Administrators everything they need to know to plan, deploy and build commercial SharePoint solutions from the ground up.

 The course is founded upon the extensive real-world implementation experience of our course authors, and also takes into account feedback from real developers about the topics they need to cover to meet deadlines with good solid architecture and code.